fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have just found two codes in the IoAbstraction library examples which relate to the DFRobot display and pins board which I am using in CAN1602BUT.
 They are dfRobitAnalogInSwitches and dfRobotRotaryEncoder.
 They are not so far as I can see mentioned in the main document.
 They use a header file DfRobotInputAbstraction.h which is documented in the reference material.

 The importance of this is that enables the analog input on the DFRobot display with buttons to be treated as though they are pins.
-I want now to explore using this.
+I have been exploring using this.
+I now have a new code CAN1602PIN which is derived from CAN1602BUT using the abstraction.

 ### 3rd June